Project-Cepi/Hephaistos/README.md

 #### SNBT format
 If you want to read SNBT, use `SNBTParser#parse` with a `Reader` which contains the SNBT string to parse.

+Or, if you want to read SNBT from a string, use `SNBTParser.parse(String)`

 If you want to write SNBT, simply use the `toSNBT()` method on any `NBT` instance.

 #### JSON format